web-dave/ngx-img-cropper/README.md

 * **markerSizeMultiplier**:_number_ (default: 1) - A variable that controls the corner markers' size
 * **showCenterMarker**:_boolean_ (default: true) - if true, the drag center marker is visible
 * **keepAspect**:_boolean_ (default: true) - if true, the aspect ratio of `width` and `height` of the crop window is retained during resizing
+* **rounded**:_boolean_ (default: false) - if true, the cropper will be rounded.
+You can't use keepaspect next to this option or it will launch an error.

 ## Customizing Image cropper